Greek protesters march on finance ministry with gifts of food

 More than one in four of the workforce are unemployed, homelessness is on the rise and many Greeks have had their incomes shrink and living standards plummet to levels not seen in decades.
 The minimum wage is 500 euros a month but some pensioners are living on as little as 300 euros.

-"It is a reality that Mr. Stournaras cannot see," Themis Balasopoulos, head of the union that organized the protest, told Greek TV.
+"It is a reality that Mr. Stournaras cannot see," Themis Balasopoulos, head of the union that organised the protest, told Greek TV.
 "Hundreds of Greek families are on the verge of despair."

 But the union said the response to the protest had been too big to handle, and asked workers to stop sending "solidarity packages" to their offices because they were overwhelmed.